dotherightthing/traktor-live-v1/README.md

 SVG designs which can be printed and cut to create custom overlays for the hardware.

-These are based on the PDF manuals available from Korg: `nanoKONTROL_Studio_OM_E1.pdf`
+Based on the PDF manual available from Korg: <https://www.korg.com/us/support/download/manual/0/552/2911/>

 * `svg-overlays/nanokontrol-inkscape.svg`